Rough Green Snake

 Where can I buy a rough green snake?

 Rough green snakes are commonly found in pet stores.
-One of the biggest retailers that offer this species is Petco.

 What does a rough green snake eat?

 The primary diet of this reptile is comprised of insects, especially crickets, caterpillars, and grasshoppers.
 It is possible to feed them mealworms, wax worms, and similar insects, but this snake might have a tough time getting past the hardness of its exoskeleton.

 How do I care for a rough green snake?

 This type of snake is not ideal for a novice pet owner.
 You’ll need at least a 30-gallon tank to use as a habitat for any adult, giving them plenty of space to move.
 If you choose to get more than one snake, you’ll need to make the size of the habitat bigger.
 Their habitat will need substrate, which you need to change often to avoid mold.
 Since they sleep at night, you won’t likely need to change any of the lightings, though UVB light in the daytime could help with their psychological well-being.
 If you include any plants, they must be nontoxic, accounting for about half of the habitat.

 Provide them with a diet that is rich in insects without hard exoskeletons, like grasshoppers and caterpillars.
 With the right care, the rough green snake has a 15-year lifespan.
 Still, it is best not to handle them as it can cause a lot of stress.

 How often can you hold a rough green snake?

 These snakes are quite shy.
 Handling them can be stressful, causing them to release an unpleasant odor.
 As tempting as it may be to pick them up, they are happiest when left to roam their habitat undisturbed.